2-vector bundles: Algebra bundles and lifting gerbes

-for any choice of $\hat g\in \hat G$ over $\delta(p_2,p_1)$.
-It is straightforward to show that this is a well-defined, smooth bundle morphism and fits into the required commutative diagram, see \cref{eq:gerbemodulecond}.
-Note, in particular, that well-definedness requires the condition that $Z \subset k^{\times}$ acts by scalar multiplication.
+It is straightforward to show that this is a well-defined, smooth bundle morphism and fits into the required commutative diagram \cref{eq:gerbemodulecond}.
+Note, in particular, that well-definedness of $\phi$ requires the condition that $Z \subset k^{\times}$ acts by scalar multiplication.